 Books: This cost is strictly an estimate.
-Very few students buy all the books listed on the suggested reading lists given to them in their University of Paris courses.
+Very few students buy all the books listed on the suggested reading lists given to them in their University of Paris courses, and many students borrow the books from the university libraries.
 Literature and theater courses may have more books because of reading-related assignments.
 The cheapest books are at FNAC or Gilbert Jeune, located throughout the city.

 Food: Living arrangements affect overall food costs.
 Students in homestays are provided three meals per week (and, in some cases, breakfast everyday), and they buy their own groceries to store in their family's kitchen.
 Some families share their food, but in general students will spend €30-€40 per week.
 Although students in apartments and foyers receive a few university meal tickets, they often depend on buying groceries or dining out. €80-€100 per week should cover café, lunch, snacks, groceries, and bread.
 Dining out can get pricey very quickly, especially at sit-down restaurants.
 There are "grab-and-go" type stores, including crepe and sandwich stands, are much less expensive (€3-€5).
-When shopping for food, grocery stores are cheaper than markets or small épiceries.
-Try Champion, Leader Price, FranPrix, Picard, Dia, G20, and Monoprix for inexpensive food.
+When shopping for food, grocery stores are cheaper than markets or small épiceries, although markets can have great deals on fresh produce.
+Try Franprix, Monoprix, Carrefour, Champion, Picard, Dia, and G20 for inexpensive food.

 There is also a miraculous French invention called the "Resto U" (Restaurant Universitaire).
-At the Restos U, located throughout Paris- you'll have to look up the one closest to your school.
-Students equipped with a valid student ID card can eat French cafeteria-style food (much higher quality than American cafeteria-style food), including an appetizer, entrée, side, and dessert for around 3.20 euros (not a typo).
+At the Restos U, located throughout Paris-you'll have to look up the one closest to your school-students equipped with a valid student ID card can eat French cafeteria-style food (much higher quality than American cafeteria-style food), including an appetizer, entrée, side, and dessert for around 3.50 euros (not a typo).
 The lines can get pretty long at peak times, but there is no better (and definitely no cheaper!) way to experience true French student life.
+There is a "Resto U" at Cité Universitaire.